discord-tickets/docs/docs/self-hosting/index.md

 | `postgresql`              | PostgreSQL        | `9.4`, `10`, `11`, `12`, `13`, `14` |
 | `sqlite`                  | SQLite (built-in) | `*`                                 |

-!!! warning ""
-	**SQLite should be avoided, especially if you are going to use the archiving feature.**
+!!! warning "SQLite should be avoided if you expect to use the archiving feature, especially in large guilds."
-	It is significantly slower than a separate database server.
+    SQLite is an embedded (rather than server-based) database and has some advantages:

+    - :white_check_mark: Incredibly easy to use, nothing extra to install and configure
+    - :white_check_mark: [Very fast](https://github.com/discord-tickets/bot/blob/8971c0ad13c287eb21c7a63341dd5c48c1b6ed06/src/client.js#L58-L68) for read-intensive workloads
+    - :white_check_mark: No overhead (wasted resources going to the database server)

+    **But archiving** requires a lot of writing which **may present some problems**, especially in large/active guilds:

+    - :x: May be slower when messages are being written to the database
+    - :x: The database file will only grow in size, even when data is deleted.
+    This can be fixed by occasionally manually [vacuuming](https://www.sqlite.org/lang_vacuum.html) the database.
+    *Auto vacuuming is not enabled as it would increase fragmentation and degrade performance.*

 ## Installation